What science has shown can help young people with anxiety and depression

 - There is evidence to support many of the active ingredients reviewed, from the cellular to the societal.
 But we do not see the emergence of clear front runners; instead, many ingredients have small effects.

 - No one active ingredient is likely to be enough or effective for everyone.
 It is likely that different people in different global contexts will need a range of ingredients in different combinations.

 - Active ingredients interact as part of a complex system.
-For example, social connection can be directly or indirectly targeted via other ingredients, such as engagement with the arts, access to green space, use of antidepressant medication, or reducing inflammation in the body.
+For example, social connection can be directly or indirectly targeted via other ingredients, such as peer support, access to green space, use of antidepressant medication, or reduction of inflammation in the body.

 - There are considerable limitations in the existing evidence base:

-- the vast majority of existing work has taken place in high-income countries, and it is unclear how applicable the findings are to low- and middle-income contexts
+- The vast majority of existing work has taken place in high-income countries, and it is unclear how applicable the findings are to low- and middle-income countries.

 - Many studies are underpowered or at risk of bias, limiting the conclusions that can be drawn, specifically around what works, for whom, and in what contexts.